Research Article Volume 15 Issue 3

 One reason could be that there is a mismatch between what one believes they are good at and what one actually is good at.
 Bandura18. points out that “self-liking does not necessarily beget performance attainments”.
 Self-efficacy, is not global; rather, it is domain or content specific i.e. one can have self-efficacy for one thing, but not another.
 Sometimes, student’s self-efficacy does not reflect his or her capability i.e. students reported themselves to have high self-efficacy in all academic endeavours, though, using objective measures such as standardized tests, that was not the case.
 This global self-efficacy may suggest the confusion students had between determining their overall feeling about their self-worth (self-esteem) as opposed to their perception of their actual capability.
 Self-efficacy; a more domain specific concept and self-esteem; a more global concept rooted in success or failure- represent different ways of thinking about one’s self.
 Perceived self-efficacy is concerned with judgments of personal capability, whereas self-esteem is concerned with judgments of self-worth.19

 Adolescence is a time of many complexities; a time for exploration, rebellion and developing a sense of self in the context of home, school and peer relationships.
 The main focus of this study was to understand resilience in this cohort and to understand the different aspects that affect student life like self-esteem, social self-efficacy, emotional intelligence and self-regulation in the overall context of resilience.
-In our study, resilience is being studied from the point of view of understanding what internal factors within individuals play a role in its development.
+In our study, resilience is being studied from the point of view of understanding what internal factors in individuals play a role in its development.
 For instance, self-regulation would be an internal factor i.e. an individual’s ability to regulate learning- monitor, plan, persevere and inhibit when necessary.1 Similarly, beliefs about social self-efficacy which are internal, wherein positive beliefs about competencies in different domains and positive beliefs about persevering in adversity also play a role in resilience.20 Bandura (1992) writes, “The stronger the perceived self-efficacy, the higher the goals people set for themselves and the firmer the commitment to them”21 Furthermore, emotional intelligence which is also an internal factor can dictate ‘who’ makes the most of their emotions while remaining empathic and aware of others’ emotions thereby fostering relationships.20 Self-esteem refers to a person’s positive or negative evaluation of the self; that is, the extent to which an individual views the self as worthwhile and competent; therefore, it is also an internal factor.21

 As part of its multi-centric studies on youth behaviour in India, AACCI designed and administered a survey questionnaire, which focused on collecting socio-demographic data in addition to the following five psychometric tools to gauge the participants’ stratum of resilience, self-efficacy, emotional intelligence, self-regulation, and self-esteem.
 The current paper discusses the analysis of results pertaining to how the 5 scales relate to each other and the strength of these inter-relationships.
 AACCI designed and administered a survey questionnaire, which focused on collecting socio-demographic data in addition to the following five psychometric tools to gauge the participants’ stratum of resilience, self-efficacy, emotional intelligence, self-regulation, and self-esteem.
 Five psychometric scales were administered to college girls from a women’s college in Delhi.2,9,22–24